zzzmfps/AutoSubmit/README.md

     }
     ```

-2. Recognize table data using Tencent QQ (Alt + Ctrl + O) or something else, and save data as a plain-text file.
+2. Recognize table data using Tencent QQ (Alt + Ctrl + O) or something else, save data as a plain-text file and place it under `test` folder.
 Each line is whether a bank-name or a offer-value.

-3. Place text file under `test` folder.

-4. Set paths and run `main.py`
+3. Set paths and run `main.py`